 Clean Air Living Matters: Exploring Reading with Schools

-Ending in June 2025, Reading Borough Council, in collaboration with Design Nature, Stantec and the University of Reading, successfully delivered an exciting CALM – Exploring Reading Air Quality programmed to schools across Reading.
+Ending in June 2025, Reading Borough Council, in collaboration with Design Nature, Stantec and the University of Reading, successfully delivered an exciting CALM – Exploring Reading Air Quality programme to schools across Reading.

 Achievements and impact